What is sexting?

 55% of those share them with more than one person.

 ¹ Stats from Bureau of Market Research, UNISA.
 Exposure to online sexual content among secondary learners in Gauteng.
 (Technical report).
-Research report no 479.
+The research report no 479.

 Why do people ”sext”?